 Initiate very low dose testosterone therapy, and warn patient of expected psychological and physical effects.

 Typical starting dose in a testosterone naive patient is approximately 20% of the usual adult dose.
-This has traditionally been given as 50mg testosterone ester as an intramuscular injection, monthly.
+This has traditionally been given as 50mg testosterone ester as an intramuscular injection, monthly, though an alternative is to use very low dose daily testosterone gel using a metered dose delivery system.

 Monthly testosterone treatment is then typically increased by a further 50mg every six months according to clinical response.